PrestaShopCorp/puik/packages/components/README.md

 Then add the code below in your vite.config file

+ℹ️ if you don't use Vite [follow this link](https://github.com/unplugin/unplugin-vue-components?tab=readme-ov-file#installation)

 ```typescript
 import { defineConfig } from 'vite'
 import Components from 'unplugin-vue-components/vite'